-The College provides effective educational programs in business administration based on the Hubbard College of Administration Management System.
-The College empowers students with theoretical knowledge and practical tools to effectively create innovative business enterprises and prudently manage, improve and expand existing companies and organizations.
-The College enables students to contribute to the overall betterment of society and a prosperous economy by serving as agents of change and paragons of industry for others in the business world.
+The college provides effective educational programs in business administration based on the Hubbard College of Administration Management System.
+The college empowers students with the theoretical knowledge and practical tools to effectively create innovative business enterprises and prudently manage, improve and expand existing businesses and organizations, thereby, enabling students to contribute to the overall betterment of society and a prosperous economy by serving as agents of change and paragons for others.